-A geography or geology degree is recognised by employers for the extensive range of transferable skills that graduates have including IT and communication skills, project management, report writing, statistical analysis, group work and oral presentation skills.
+A Physical Geography and Geology degree is recognised by employers for the extensive range of transferable skills that graduates have including IT and communication skills, project management, report writing, statistical analysis, group work and oral presentation skills.
 These skills are of great value to them and to you in your career.

-Graduates find their way into a variety of careers including industry, geological exploration, environmental management, planning, environmental monitoring and consultancy, the extractive and waste industries, conservation, environmental education, postgraduate study, research and teaching.
+Graduates find their way into a variety of careers including industry, geological exploration, environmental management, planning, environmental monitoring and consultancy, the extractive and waste industries, conservation, environmental education, postgraduate study, teaching (further training required) and research.

 How can I enhance my employability?

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.

 Optional, additional activities may be available on this degree which could help to prepare you for a stimulating and rewarding career.
 These include:

 - Sandwich Years – you may have the opportunity to apply to complete a sandwich year placement, usually as the third year of a four year degree, and gain highly relevant work experience;

 - Erasmus+ and Study Abroad – you may have the opportunity to apply to spend time studying or working abroad, usually as the third year of a four year degree, enabling you to immerse yourself in a different culture;